gioeloja/clozedo-pub/README.md

 ### Client (React.js)
 This renders the user interface and handles user interactions.
 Tailwind CSS is utilized for styling, and Chart.js is used for creating visualizations of the user's sales data.
-The video below shows the user dashboard.

 ### API Server (Node.js with Express.js)